astuto/astuto/README.md

 ## Contributing

 Astuto is licensed under the [GNU GPLv3](https://github.com/riggraz/astuto/blob/master/LICENSE) license.
 You are welcome to contribute:
+* You can suggest new features from the [Astuto demo](http://116.203.226.196/).
-* [Here](https://github.com/riggraz/astuto/wiki/Improving-Astuto) you can find a todo list of what we would like to work on next.
+* You can find a [todo list](https://github.com/riggraz/astuto/wiki/Improving-Astuto) of what we would like to work on next.
-* [Here](https://github.com/riggraz/astuto/wiki/Contribution-Guidelines) you can take a look at the contributing guidelines.
+* You should take a look at the [contribution guidelines](https://github.com/riggraz/astuto/wiki/Contribution-Guidelines).
-* [Here](https://github.com/riggraz/astuto/wiki/Technologies) you can take a look at the technologies used to build Astuto.
-If you know at least one of them you are welcome to contribute to Astuto!
+* You should take a look at the [technologies](https://github.com/riggraz/astuto/wiki/Technologies) used to build Astuto.
+If you know at least one of them you are welcome to contribute to Astuto's codebase!
 * You can run the test suite by typing `rspec`.
 * If you just have some suggestions you can [create an issue](https://github.com/riggraz/astuto/issues) or [email us directly](mailto:riccardo.graziosi97@gmail.com).